 After scoring two goals in 10 games in his debut senior campaign in 2018/19, Sargent was handed greater responsibility this term following the departure of Max Kruse and early season injuries to fellow strikers Milot Rashica, Fin Bartels and Yuya Osako.

-The 20-year-old has repaid coach Florian Kohfeldt's faith in him with three goals and two assists in 18 outings this season.
+The 20-year-old has repaid coach Florian Kohfeldt's faith in him with four goals and two assists in 28 outings this season.
 He started six times before the winter break, and registered those pair of assists in draws against Borussia Dortmund and Bayer Leverkusen, no less, but he slipped down the pecking order somewhat following the winter arrival of Davie Selke.

 Nevertheless, the 12-time USA international has featured in every league game in 2020.
-He started his side's 1-0 win at Freiburg which snapped their winless run of seven games, played 74 minutes of Werder's impressive 0-0 draw against high-flying Gladbach on Matchday 28 and faced US compatriot McKennie for the first time in the Bundesliga in the 1-0 win at Schalke on Matchday 29.
+He started his side's 1-0 win at Freiburg - which snapped their winless run of seven games - played 74 minutes of Werder's impressive 0-0 draw against high-flying Gladbach on Matchday 28, and faced US compatriot McKennie for the first time in the Bundesliga in the 1-0 win at Schalke on Matchday 29.
 He also started on Matchday 30, and helped Bremen to a crucial 5-1 win at Paderborn with one assist.
 Sargent also came off the bench in the 1-0 reverse to Bayern on Matchday 32 and was restored to the starting XI a week later but couldn't prevent Werder from a 3-1 defeat to Mainz.
 The forward netted his fourth goal of the season in the thumping 6-1 defeat of Cologne on Matchday 34.

 Watch: Josh Sargent's MD3 Move of the Matchday